-Replace PESA switcher fan assemblies with only PESA-approved replacement fan assemblies.
-All PESA-approved fan securing #6 hardware are tightened to no more (non-lubricated) than a torque values of 9.6 inchpounds and #8 to no more than 17.8 inch-pounds.
+Replace switcher fan assemblies only with PESA-approved replacement fan assemblies.
+All PESA-approved fan securing #6 hardware should be tightened to no more (non-lubricated) than a torque values of 9.6 inch-pounds and #8 hardware to no more than 17.8 inch-pounds.